Mathematics

 • All adults are utilised and have impact.

-• A buzz is generated around Maths in all year groups.
+• A buzz is generated around maths in all year groups.

 • Children are suitably challenged on a daily basis.

-• Resilience in Maths is encouraged.
+• Resilience in maths is encouraged.

 • Problem solving, reasoning and mastery have become part of daily lessons / culture.